 Ann Draycott (Lincoln School of Design) develops a wealth of video resources to guide students through technical procedures.
 This flipped-classroom approach allows students to attend workshops prepared and informed, allows independent study and review of technical detail, making workshop time more efficient.
 A video library, filmed on mobile devices is uploaded to Panopto, to give students’ flexibility in their studies.

 LinkedIn Learning is a tool that all students and staff have access to for free during their time at the University.
 This includes more than 14,000 courses led by industry experts that can be used to supplement your teaching with independent skills development.
-This is especially useful when teaching new technology for students as they can do this independently to free up more time for in depth discussion and application.
+By providing tutorials when teaching new technology students can do this independently to free up more time for in depth discussion and application.
+This works well with the benefits mentioned in the Flipped learning approach above.

 Empowering students to create and produce resources asynchronously can be a productive way of applying knowledge shown through tangible outcomes.
 There are several benefits to this approach: